Powerful solar flares could start any second: Spots of incredible size recorded at CrAO

 Spots of incredible size have been recorded on the Sun.
 They are visible even without a telescope, according to Sergei Nazarov, a researcher at the Crimean Astrophysical Observatory (CrAO).

-They can be observed without telescopes, using anything as a filter, such as smoked glass or X-ray film.
-You can project the image onto a sheet of paper through binoculars, and if the atmosphere is dense, it will be visible at sunset.
+They can be observed even without telescopes, using anything as a filter, such as smoked glass or X-ray film.
+You can make a projection onto a sheet of paper through binoculars, and if the atmosphere is dense, it will be visible at sunset.

-Sunspots are areas on the Sun's surface that are cooler than the rest of the star.
-These formations change in size throughout their lifetime and arise from the interaction of magnetic fields with solar matter.
-When the matter cools, it becomes visually similar to a spot.
+Sunspots are areas on its surface that are cooler than the rest of the star.
+These formations change in size throughout their lives and arise as a result of the interaction of magnetic fields with solar matter.
+When the substance cools, it becomes visually similar to a spot.

-This indicates that the magnetic fields on the Sun are very strong, and they can cause flares that may affect us.
-If such a flare occurs, powerful auroras will repeat, like those we observed in May of last year.
+This indicates that the magnetic fields on the Sun are very strong, and because of them, flares can occur that can affect us.
+If such a flare occurs, powerful auroras will be repeated, like those we observed in May last year.
 This could happen at any second.

 According to the scientist, auroras usually appear a day or two after powerful solar flares.
-In this regard, Crimean astrophysicists are now particularly carefully monitoring the activity of our star to better understand its impact on Earth and atmospheric phenomena.
+In this regard, Crimean astrophysicists are now especially carefully monitoring the activity of our star in order to better understand its impact on the Earth and atmospheric phenomena.

-Earlier, www1.ru reported how magnetic storms affect the heart.
+Earlier www1.ru reported on how magnetic storms affect the heart.

 Read more on the topic: